otterthecat/blox.js/README.md

 instantiation
 -------------

-Create a new blox by calling the BLOX object (case sensitive) and pass an object of user configs:
+Create a new blox by creating a new BLOX object (case sensitive) and pass an object of user configs:

-	blox = BLOX(optionsLiteral)
+	blox = new BLOX(optionsLiteral)

 currently the only available/useable option is *devMode*, which currently defaults to *true*